Human Rights Indicators for York

 We continue to work the Independent State School Partnership and University of York Volunteering to engage young people.
-This year we’ve added Peace Jam York and York Archives to the list of organisations we work with to reach and engage young people.
+Last year we added Peace Jam York and York Archives to the list of organisations we work with to reach and engage young people.

 We get young people talking about human rights

 and encourage them to take action at their schools and in their communities.

 Since the autumn of 2016, we have worked with York Independent Living Network, York Explore and other organisations to develop awareness of Disability History Month (November to December) and the UN International Day for People with Disabilities (3rd December).
 UK Disability History Month (UKDHM) is an annual event, running since 2010, that works to create a platform for focus on the history of disabled peoples struggle for equality and human rights.
 International Day of Disabled People is a day observed by the United Nations.
 This started in 1992, by United Nations General Assembly resolution (47/3).
 Its aim is to promote an understanding of disability issues and mobilize support for the dignity, rights and well-being of disabled people.
 It also seeks to increase awareness of gains to be derived from the integration of disabled people in every aspect of political, social, economic and cultural life.

 2018 saw a larger organising group than in previous years, and the programme was generously supported by The Hungate Fund, through Two Ridings Community Foundation.
 The programme included over twenty events, including a Goalball Tournament, a live-link to Urbino for the Eleanor Worthington Art Prize award, and a workshop on the effects of changes to the welfare benefits system on disabled people.